Alzheimer's and Dementia Prevention

 How to Reduce Your Risk and Protect Your Brain as You AgeIn This Article

-For many years, we've been told that there's little we can do to prevent Alzheimer’s disease and other types of dementia but hope for the best and wait for a pharmaceutical cure.
-But the truth is you can reduce your risk by eating right, exercising, staying mentally and socially active, and keeping stress in check.
-By leading a brain-healthy lifestyle, you may be able to prevent Alzheimer’s symptoms and slow down, or even reverse, the process of deterioration.
+Can Alzheimer’s disease be prevented?
+While you may have been told that all you can do is hope for the best and wait for a pharmaceutical cure, the truth is much more encouraging.
+Promising research shows that you can reduce your risk of Alzheimer’s and other dementias through a combination of healthy habits, including eating right, exercising, staying mentally and socially active, and keeping stress in check.
+By leading a brain-healthy lifestyle, you may be able to prevent the symptoms of Alzheimer’s disease and slow down, or even reverse, the process of deterioration.

 Lifestyle choices can protect your brain

 Researchers across the world are racing towards a cure for Alzheimer’s disease.
 But as prevalence rates climb, their focus has broadened from treatment to prevention strategies.
-What they’ve discovered is that it may be possible to prevent or delay the symptoms of Alzheimer’s disease and other dementias through a combination of healthful habits.
-While Alzheimer’s disease accounts for 50 percent of dementia cases, vascular dementia accounts for up to 40 percent in older adults, and there is much you can do to prevent this type of dementia.
+What they’ve discovered is that it may be possible to prevent or delay the symptoms of Alzheimer’s disease and other dementias through a combination of healthy habits.

-The six pillars of a brain-healthy lifestyle are:
+The six pillars of a brain-healthy, Alzheimer’s prevention lifestyle are:

 - Regular exercise